 At that time, she was living in The Hague, and due to my bad planning, she was in the exams period, which in a way was to my advantage, as I had the opportunity to roam around without her and explore the country on my own.

-However, during my second trip to Netherlands, I took my camera and just started walking.
-Found some really interesting locations, but mostly, I was happy to take hundreds of photos.
+However, during my second trip to the Netherlands, I took my camera and just started walking.
+I found some really interesting locations, but mostly, I was happy to take hundreds of photos.

-The Hagee is known to be the political heart of Europe as the home of the U.N.’s International Court of Justice, the International Criminal Court and most of the embassies in Netherlands.
-However, the city has a different vibe compared to the other cities (that I’ve seen) in Netherlands.
+The Hagee is known to be the political heart of Europe as the home of the U.N.’s International Court of Justice, the International Criminal Court, and most of the embassies in the Netherlands.
+However, the city has a different vibe compared to the other cities (that I’ve seen) in the Netherlands.

 The city center is just as awesome as any other center in Europe.
 Small streets, lots of shops and restaurants from all the cuisines you can think of.
 The best part was that I found some of my favorite shops that I don’t find here in Dubai.
 So that was the highlight of my trip… Shopping never hurt anyone, right?

 Even though it was freezing at that time of the year, I really enjoyed walking on the Scheveningen beach.
-I do advise to check it out if the weather is better.
-The Scheveningen pier usually hosts some nice markets where you can find food, clothes, jewelry and other stuff.
+I do advise checking it out if the weather is better.
+The Scheveningen pier usually hosts some nice markets where you can find food, clothes, jewelry, and other stuff.

 The city is located more to the south of The Hague, and it’s relatively a small city known for its history in the famous Delft blue pottery.
 You can explore the entire city on foot within 3 hours.
 The city is famous for its old church that dates back to the 13 century